Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

    * Follow by Wizard steps to complete configuration.
 4. After Wizard finished start sphinx daemon by pressing "Start Sphinx daemon";

-Set up cron jobs to re-index your website periodically:
+Set up schedule jobs to re-index your website periodically:
-1. Copy cron/reindex_config_sample.php to cron/reindex_config.php
+Before setup the schedule you should run Wizard which will create special schedule files.
+The default location of that files is:
-2. Open reindex_config.php in editor and change path to Sphinx Indexer, Sphinx conf and index prefix (optional)
+/path/to/wp-content/uploads/sphinx/cron/
-3. Use "crontab -e" to add the following lines to your crontab:
+After wizard is finished edit you crontab file.
-#Delta index.
+Use "crontab -e" command and add the following lines to your crontab:
-#Run cron job every 5 minutes to update delta index:
+#Wordpress Delta index update
-*/5 * * * * /usr/bin/php /path/to/wp-content/plugins/sphinxsearch/cron/reindex.php delta
+#Following cron job update delta index every 5 minutes:
-#main indexing.
+*/5 * * * * /usr/bin/php /path/to/wp-content/uploads/sphinx/cron/cron_reindex_delta.php
-#Run cron job once a day to update main index:
+#Wordpress Main index update
-#Run every day in 0 hours and 5 minutes
+#Following cron job update main index daily (at 0 hours and 5 minutes):
-5 0 * * * /usr/bin/php /path/to/wp-content/plugins/sphinxsearch/cron/reindex.php main
+5 0 * * * /usr/bin/php /path/to/wp-content/uploads/sphinx/cron/cron_reindex_main.php

 Configure the Sphinx Search plugin:
 1. You can control the majority of options via admin area of WordPress.